 Architecture and law firms

 Architecture and law firms can benefit from time tracking software when they have a number of employees working with the same clients at varying hourly rates.
-Billing clients the proper amount for time spent is a necessity in these industries, and so is having a good idea of your workers’ productivity.
+Billing clients the proper amount of time spent is a necessity in these industries, and so is having a good idea of your workers’ productivity.

 Benefits of time tracking